marleneffsilva/DSBA-Exercices/README.md

       - Machine Learning models in Python

 # Exercice 1 : SQL Exercice
-This is a compilation of the code made during the module "SQL fundamentals"
+This is a compilation of the code made during the module "Database Fundamentals"
 # Exercice 2 :